-For many veggies and vegans, once you know what you’re doing, eating out becomes one of life’s great pleasures.
-Although it might seem daunting at first to brave the menu in a restaurant that is not entirely vegetarian/vegan… the longer you abstain from animal products the easier it gets.
+For many vegans, once you know what you’re doing, eating out becomes one of life’s great pleasures.
+Although it might seem daunting at first to brave the menu in a restaurant that is not entirely vegan… the longer you abstain from animal products the easier it gets.

 Eating out with a partner can be a really enjoyable evening – whether you share the same diet or not.
 Here are some top dining tips if you’re new to eating out as a veggie or vegan.